dantleech/debug-tui/README.md

 - **Travel backwards**: it's not quite time travel, but you can revisit previous steps in _history mode_.
 - **Vim-like motions**: Typing `100n` will repeat "step into" 100 times.
+- **Inline values**: Show variable values inline with the source code.

 ## Installation